 It is sometimes possible to reduce the thickness compared to conventional films, minimising the extra cost per bag for a compostable alternative.

 One type of film isn’t better (or cheaper) than another in general terms.
-Each type has properties that make them most suitable for specific areas so please contact TCL to discuss packaging requirements.
+Each type has properties that make them most suitable for specific areas so please contact TCL to discuss recyclable packaging requirements.

 Markus Jarvstrom, Technical Director.

-For Further information on film alternatives please contact us:
+For further information on film alternatives and recyclable flexible packaging please contact us: